MetaBorgCube/IceDust/README.md

 ## Getting the editor

 1. Get Eclipse 4.3.2
-2. Install Spoofax-nightly
+2. Install Spoofax-nightly trough the update site http://download.spoofax.org/update/nightly/
 3. Check out this git repo
 4. Build the editor project in [relations](relations)

 (An Eclipse plugin via update site will be available in the future, and will replace step 2-4)

-## Check out the examples
+## Try the examples

 1. Check out this git repo
 2. See the [relations-examples](relations-examples)